-Derivative transactions with 10 of our counterparties accounted for approximately 83% of our total outstanding notional amount as of June 30, 2013, with each of these counterparties accounting for between approximately 4% and 15% of the total outstanding notional amount.
-Derivative transactions with 10 of our counterparties accounted for approximately 90% of our total outstanding notional amount as of December 31, 2012, with each of these counterparties accounting for between approximately 6% and 14% of the total outstanding notional amount.
+OTC derivative transactions with 10 of our counterparties accounted for approximately 74% of our total outstanding notional amount of our total derivative transactions as of September 30, 2013, with each of these counterparties accounting for between approximately 3% and 13% of that total outstanding notional amount.
+OTC derivative transactions with 10 of our counterparties accounted for approximately 90% of our total outstanding notional amount of our total derivative transactions as of December 31, 2012, with each of these counterparties accounting for between approximately 6% and 14% of that total outstanding notional amount.

-See "Note 9, Derivative Instruments" and "Note 15, Netting Arrangements" for additional information on our derivative contracts as of June 30, 2013 and December 31, 2012.
+See "Note 9, Derivative Instruments" and "Note 15, Netting Arrangements" for additional information on our derivative contracts as of September 30, 2013 and December 31, 2012.

-Market Risk Management, Including Interest Rate Risk Management debt and derivatives we use to hedge our position.
+Market Risk Management, Including Interest Rate Risk Management

+We are subject to market risk, which includes interest rate risk, spread risk and liquidity risk.
+These risks arise from our mortgage asset investments.
+Interest rate risk is the risk of loss in value or expected future earnings that may result from changes to interest rates.
+Spread risk is the resulting impact of changes in the spread between our mortgage assets and our debt and derivatives we use to hedge our position.
 Liquidity risk is the risk that we will not be able to meet our funding obligations in a timely manner.
 We describe our sources of interest rate risk exposure and our strategy for managing interest rate risk and spread risk in "MD&A-Risk Management-Market Risk Management, Including Interest Rate Risk Management" in our 2012 Form 10-K.